chozelinek/sacoco/tutorial.md

 We will have to prepare our data for the CQPweb through a series of very simple steps:

 1. adding the metadata to the VRT files
-1. concatenating all texts in a single corpus file
 1. generate a metadata file for the CQPweb

 ### Add the metadata to the VRT files